-The firm has been honored with national and international design awards, and work has been featured in publications around the world.
-Honors include 2015 House of Year (Architect’s Newspaper); local and state AIA awards and international competition winnings.
+The firm has been honored with national and international design awards, including 2015 House of Year (Architect’s Newspaper); local and state AIA awards and international competition winnings.
 In 2015, the firm was selected as one of five finalists for MoMA PS1’s Young Architects Program.

 Work has been featured in the New York Times, Wallpaper, Architectural Record, Architectural Digest, Dwell, The Wall Street Journal, Architect, and Architectural Review, among other publications.
 Brillhart’s furniture designs and watercolor paintings have also been exhibited throughout Miami.